tensorchord/envd-docs/docs/blog/envd-server.md

 As an admin, you may want to know the current resource usage for different teammates.
 Now you can get the information from the `envd` dashboard.
 For teams already using Kubernetes for RBAC and resource control, it's also compatible with the `envd` server.
 You can set the [ResourceQuota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) to ensure the resources are well utilized.

 Check the [`envd` on Kubernetes](/teams/kubernetes.html) documentation to set up the `envd` server in a Kubernetes cluster.
-We provide a Helm chart to help you set up all the essential components.
+We provide a Helm Chart to help you set up all the essential components.
 You can also customize the installation by editing the [values.yaml](https://github.com/tensorchord/envd-server/blob/main/manifests/values.yaml) file.

 In the future, we will support more authentication methods, audit logs, file syncing, etc. We are looking forward to your feedback!